William Ticknor: Death

-In the spring of 1864 Hawthorne's health was failing.
+In the spring of 1864, Hawthorne's health was failing.
 Both Ticknor and Sophia Hawthorne insisted on a restorative health trip.
 During their trip, Ticknor's health suddenly failed.
 He caught what he assumed was a cold before leaving Boston, and Hawthorne later wrote home that his friend had eaten bad oysters.
 By the time they reached New York, his illness was determined to be pneumonia.

-Ticknor was more concerned about Hawthorne, writing to Sophia, "You will be glad to hear that your patient continues to improve."
+Ticknor was more concerned about Hawthorne, writing to Sophia: "You will be glad to hear that your patient continues to improve."
 In Philadelphia, the duo visited Fairmount Park and Ticknor offered Hawthorne his jacket for warmth before they returned to the Continental Hotel.
 Hawthorne wrote to Fields that "our friend Ticknor is suffering under a billious attack...
 He had previously seemed uncomfortable, but not to an alarming degree."
-A physician offered various medicines, but Ticknor died on the morning of April 10, 1864.
+A physician offered various medicines, but Ticknor died on the morning of April 10, 1864, aged 53.
 George William Childs arrived shortly after and accompanied the distraught and grieving Hawthorne back to Boston.
 The sudden loss of Ticknor was devastating to the already failing health of Hawthorne, who died about a month later on May 19.
 Ticknor was buried at Mount Auburn Cemetery; the distinguished of both literary and business circles came to pay their final tribute.